-Tower's Board is elected by our shareholders and is accountable to them for Tower's performance.
+Tower's Board is elected by its shareholders and is accountable to them for Tower's performance.
 It is responsible for Tower's strategic direction and operation and has delegated certain responsibilities to the Chief Executive.
 It operates in accordance with a written Charter which sets out its roles and responsibilities.
-The Charter is reviewed every two years, or as required and is available on Tower's website.
-It provides that the primary role of the Board is to effectively represent and promote the interests of shareholders with a view to enhancing growth and returns across Tower and its subsidiaries, adding long-term value to Tower shares.
+The Charter is available on Tower's website and provides that the primary role of the Board is to effectively represent and promote the interests of shareholders with a view to enhancing growth and returns across Tower and its subsidiaries, adding long-term value to Tower shares.
 The Board, when fulfilling its roles and responsibilities, is required to have appropriate regard to Tower's values, the concerns of its shareholders, policy holders, its relationships with significant stakeholders and the communities and environment in which it operates.